Perl wrapper for git(7) command line interface

 This method returns a true or false value indicating if there is a 'git' binary in the current $PATH.

 These methods return a true or false value (1 or 0) indicating whether the git binary being used has support for these options.
-(The '--porcelain' option on 'git status' and the '--date=raw' option on 'git log', respectively.)
+(The '--porcelain' option on 'git status', the '--no-abbrev-commit' and '--date=raw' options on 'git log', and the '--no-filters' option on 'git hash-object' respectively.)

 These are primarily for use in this distribution's test suite, but may also be useful when writing code using Git::Wrapper that might be run with different versions of the underlying git binary.